 Ordering an evacuation of all or part of an emergency area is a very serious step and requires detailed planning.
-In British Columbia, the Emergency Program Act (1993) permits the head of a local authority to declare a State of Local Emergency, and that allows the local authority to order an evacuation should it be absolutely necessary.
-There are several other statutes (Fire Services Act, Forest Act, Health Act, Environment Emergency Act, and the Mines Act) that can be used to order an evacuation.
+In BC, the Emergency Program Act permits the head of a local authority to declare a state of local emergency, which allows the local authority to order an evacuation should it be absolutely necessary.
+There are several other statutes (Fire Services Act, Forest and Range Practices Act, Public Health Act, Environment Management Act, and the Mines Act) that can be used to order an evacuation.

-Authorities will alert the population at risk of the potential for evacuation because of the danger of possible loss of life and they should be prepared to evacuate the area.
+Authorities will alert the population that is at risk of the potential for evacuation because of the danger of possible loss of life and that they should be prepared to evacuate the area.
 This warning will be transmitted by:

 An evacuation order or alert is rescinded when it is determined to be safe for residents to return home.
 An evacuation order may be reinstated if a threat returns.

-Reception Centres are sites (staffed by Emergency Support Services [ESS] volunteers) where evacuees may be received during a disaster.
-They may be a facility such as a recreation centre, community centre, church hall or school—it depends on what is available in the community or what is needed.
+Reception centres are sites (staffed by ESS volunteers) where evacuees may be received during a disaster.
+They may be a facility such as a recreation centre, community centre, church hall, or school—it depends on what is available in the community or what is needed.

-Reception Centres should be flexible for multipurpose use.
-Space may be required for use as a gathering and information centre, a staging site for volunteer disaster relief workers, a site where insurance adjusters can operate, an emergency day care centre, etc.
+Reception centres should be flexible for multi-purpose use.
+Space may be used as a gathering and information centre, a staging site for volunteer disaster relief workers, a site where insurance adjusters can operate, an emergency day care centre, etc.

-In some circumstances - for example, where evacuees would have to travel through a plume of hazardous gases—it may be safer for people to take shelter in their homes, schools or places of work.
+In some circumstances—like where evacuees would have to travel through a plume of hazardous gases—it may be safer for people to take shelter in their homes, schools, or places of work.

-If you are advised to shelter in place, follow these instructions:
+If you are advised to shelter in place, please follow these instructions:

 - Use stairwells instead of elevators wherever possible.